boltdb/bolt/README.md

 ### Transactions

-All access to the bucket data happens through a Transaction.
+Versioning of data in the bucket data happens through a Transaction.
 These transactions can be either be read-only or read/write transactions.
 Transactions are what keeps Bolt consistent and allows data to be rolled back if needed.